 Full transcripts, including the start and end times of each transmission, are provided for each audio file.
 Each flight is identified by its flight number.

 ATC0 consists of three subcorpora, one for each airport in which the transmissions were collected -- Dallas Fort Worth (DFW), Logan International (BOS) and Washington National (DCA).
 The complete set contains approximately 70 hours of controller and pilot transmissions collected via antennas and radio receivers which were located in the vicinity of the respective airports.

-Detailed information regarding the collection process and the equipment used can be found on each disc in the file, "atc.doc" in the "doc" directory.
+Detailed information regarding the collection process and the equipment used can be found on in the file, "atc.doc" in the "doc" directory.

 The ATC0 Corpus was collected by Texas Instruments under contract to DARPA.
 It was produced on CD-ROM by the National Institute of Standards and Technology for distribution by the Linguistic Data Consortium.

 This corpus is now available as a downloadable file, some documentation may still refer to the original CD-ROMs.
 Relative to the CD-ROMs produced in 1994 by NIST, the sphere files were renamed with the .sph extension, instead of the .wav extension.